 How is Frank Zane doing now?

-He just looks exactly like before but with a bit of age, which is very impressive.
+He just looks exactly like before but with a bit of age, which is very impressive – and shows that his long-term, patient training style pays off long after stopping competition.

-Today at 78 years old, Frank Zane still looks pretty damn healthy!
+Today at 78 years old, Frank Zane still looks pretty damn healthy – the result of a smart, patient approach to training and recovery!

 Frank Zane’s workout routine analysis